 Our first product, ZULRESSO, has been approved in the U.S. for the treatment of PPD in adults.
-We have begun our rolling submission of an NDA in the U.S. seeking approval of zuranolone for the treatment of MDD, which we expect to complete in the second half of 2022, and we anticipate submitting an associated NDA seeking approval of zuranolone for PPD in the first half of 2023, pending the completion and results of the ongoing SKYLARK Study in PPD.
+We are conducting a rolling submission of an NDA in the U.S. seeking approval of zuranolone for the treatment of MDD and PPD, which we expect to complete in the second half of 2022.
 We are developing SAGE-324 as a potential oral therapy for neurological conditions, such as essential tremor, epilepsy and Parkinson's disease.
 We are developing SAGE-718 as a potential treatment for cognitive dysfunction associated with Huntington's disease, Parkinson's disease and Alzheimer's disease.
 There is no precise method of establishing the actual number of patients with any of these disorders in any geography over any time period.
 With respect to PPD, MDD, essential tremor and the other indications for which we are developing, or plan to develop, our product candidates, we estimate the prevalence of the disease or disorder, and our estimates as to prevalence, including the assumptions we apply in determining our estimate, may not be accurate.
 In each case, there is a range of estimates in the published literature and in marketing studies, which include estimates within the range that are lower than our estimates.
 For example, our estimates of the prevalence of PPD are higher than estimates reported in some of the published literature and results obtained from certain studies analyzing claims databases.
 We believe these differences may be the result of variations in analytical methodologies and possibly under-diagnosis of PPD as a result of lack of screening and under-reporting and some patients being reluctant to seek treatment in clinical practice.
-The actual number of patients with PPD, MDD, essential tremor, Huntington's disease, Parkinson's disease.
-Alzheimer's disease, or any other indication for which we elect to pursue development of our product candidates may, however, be significantly lower than we believe.
+The actual number of patients with PPD, MDD, essential tremor, Huntington's disease, Parkinson's disease, Alzheimer's disease, or any other indication for which we elect to pursue development of our product candidates may, however, be significantly lower than we believe.
 Even if our prevalence estimates are correct, any approved product that we develop may only be indicated for or used by a subset of patients with the relevant disease or disorder.
 Our assumptions and estimates about the market for ZULRESSO and the potential market for zuranolone and our other current and future product candidates may not be accurate.
 In the event the number of patients with the diseases and disorders we are studying is significantly lower than we expect, we or our collaborators may have difficulties in enrolling patients in our clinical trials which may delay or prevent development of our product candidates.
 If our prevalence estimates with respect to any indication or our other market assumptions are not accurate, the markets for any approved product for these indications may be smaller than we anticipate, which could limit our revenues and our ability to achieve profitability or to meet our expectations with respect to the level and timing of revenues or profits.